Dalj massacre: Aftermath

-War crimes charges by the ICTY
+War crimes trials

+Human Rights Watch alleged war crimes in Dalj consisting of summary executions, enforced disappearances, indiscriminate and disproportionate attacks against civilians and civilian targets, forced displacement, and robbery.

-Slobodan Milošević, President of Serbia in 1991, and Hadžić were charged by the ICTY for war crimes, including ordering of the murder, extermination, deportation and torture of non-Serbs in Dalj through the paramilitaries.
+Slobodan Milošević, President of Serbia in 1991, and Hadžić were charged by the International Criminal Tribunal for the former Yugoslavia (ICTY) at The Hague for war crimes, including ordering of the murder, extermination, imprisonment, deportation and torture of non-Serbs in Dalj through the paramilitaries.
 Milošević died in 2006, four years after his ICTY trial started, before a verdict was reached.
-As of December 2013 the trial of Hadžić is in progress at the ICTY since 2012, and it is expected to be completed by the end of 2015.
+Hadžić also died before his verdict was reached, in 2016.

 The ICTY also charged Jovica Stanišić, head of the State Security Service run by Serbia's Ministry of Internal Affairs, and Franko Simatović, head of the Special Operations Unit of the State Security Service, with war crimes.
 The charges include complicity in the torture of a group of seven non-Serb civilians, including two arrested in Dalj on 11 November 1991.
 Five of those arrested were killed by the SVG paramilitaries in Erdut and buried in a mass grave in the village of Ćelije.
 Stanišić and Simatović were charged with control and training of the SVG.
 The trial began in 2008, and resulted in acquittal of the two by the ICTY trial chamber on 30 May 2013.
 The ICTY prosecutor appealed the verdict.
-In 2023, the follow-up International Residual Mechanism for Criminal Tribunals sentenced Stanišić and Simatović for aiding and abetting murder and persecution as a crime against humanity in Daljska Planina in June 1992, as well as other crimes in Bosnia and Herzegovina, included them in a joint criminal enterprise, and sentenced them to 15 years.
+In 2023, the follow-up International Residual Mechanism for Criminal Tribunals sentenced Stanišić and Simatović for aiding and abetting murder and persecution (the case of Marija Senaši) as a crime against humanity in Daljska Planina in June 1992, as well as other crimes in Bosnia and Herzegovina, included them in a joint criminal enterprise, and sentenced them to 15 years.

 In 2010, the commanding officer of the JNA 51st Motorised Brigade, Enes Taso, was charged with war crimes and crimes against humanity committed in Dalj in August–December 1991.
 Taso is charged with the deaths of two policemen in the JNA attack on the Dalj police station, nine prisoners of war captured in Dalj, eleven captured in Vukovar, and 90 non-Serb civilians.
 In May 2012, Croatian authorities in Osijek started a trial of two Croatian Serbs charged with war crimes against Croatian civilians, including the gang rape of a 20-year-old woman and forcing her parents and siblings to watch the rape.
 Both of them were convicted in September 2013 and sentenced to 12 years in prison.
 In 2013, the Croatian Veterans' Affairs Minister stated that Croatian authorities have filed 150 indictments for war crimes committed during the Dalj massacre and war crimes perpetrated in Dalj area during the war.